Skip to main content

 Learner Outcomes:

-Upon successful completion of the course, students will be able to: describe how quantitative analysis aids the decision-making process; differentiate between modeling methods and techniques used to improve diverse business decisions; apply the importance of risk and how to address uncertainty in different business contexts; explain the different phases of problem formulation; compare the strengths and weaknesses of different quantitative methods and models; illustrate the difference between linear programming and integer linear programming; discuss the business case for effective project management, inventory management, and queuing systems; identify how probability theory is employed in decision-making; develop solutions for management problems including linear programming,
+Upon successful completion of the course, students will be able to: describe how quantitative analysis aids the decision-making process; differentiate between modeling methods and techniques used to improve diverse business decisions; apply the importance of risk and how to address uncertainty in different business contexts; explain the different phases of problem formulation; compare the strengths and weaknesses of different quantitative methods and models; illustrate the difference between linear programming and integer linear programming; discuss the business case for effective project management, inventory management, and queuing systems; identify how probability theory is employed in decision-making; and develop solutions for management problems including linear programming,

 Instruction: